 Currently, there is no evidence of a country actively trying to launch a nuclear attack against any other country.
 Countries with nuclear capabilities rely on the fact that their enemies know that if they launched a nuclear attack that they will retaliate with their own nuclear attack.
 One of the most popular theories on how will a nuclear war start is that it will be caused by a false alarm, this has happened numerous times during the past decades but leaders luckily have not acted upon them.

 In case of two nations having similar nuclear capabilities if one of them wants to attack the other with nuclear bombs they do not have to launch hundreds of nuclear bombs at once, instead, there will be only one nuclear bomb at the beginning with its sole purpose is to destroy the electrical grid of the other nation.
 Detonating a nuclear bomb on a high altitude will have an EMP effect, which could black out an entire country.
+The probability of nuclear war is fairly low currently, however this can change extremely fast.

 After the country which has started the attack will launch more nuclear missiles towards the enemy strategic locations.
 The logic is simple, they have the benefit of a surprise attack and once the electrical grid goes down, communications to launch a retaliatory attack will be harder if not possible.
 There will be no formal declaration of war, once the aggressor is committed and launched the first missile there is no coming back.